-- in need of protection from child abuse - at risk of being harmed (or has been harmed) and the harm has, or is likely to have a serious impact on the child's safety, stability or development.
+- in need of protection - at risk of being harmed (or has been harmed and the harm has, or is likely to have a serious impact on the child's safety, stability or development.

 VICTORIA POLICE

 You must also report all instances of suspected sexual abuse (including grooming) to Victoria Police.